-5 Corporate Deli veranie: n with Health Board partners and Scottish Governmen g sustainable services. t to deliver a more preventative, and integrated 5.1 Activity: Deliver a programme of activity Collaboration Board ty and scope further development opportunities across s agreed strategic themes through the SAS/NHS 24 Actions Expected Outcomes Measuring Success - Year 1 5.1 a Joint working to deliver digital improvements that improve safety, effectiveness, efficiency and savings.
-Scope potential to exploit opportunities for shared approaches to infrastructure and capacity building, specifically: Shared Service - ICT First Line Support Shared Data Centres Voice Analytics Outline business case for how services could be shared and managed jointly 5.1b Joint working to deliver effective patient flow triage and assessment Improvement in patient experience and clinical outcomes Reduction in avoidable ED attendance and admissions Improvement in staff experience Implementation of a joint enhanced assessment process to allow streamlined referral from SAS to GP OOH and other partners.
+5 Corporate Deliverable: Ongoing collaboration with Health Board partners and Scottish Government to deliver a more preventative, and integrated approach to delivering sustainable services.
+5.1 \ \CTIVITV' a programme of activity and scope further development opportunities across agreed strategic themes through the SAS/NHS 24 pration Board Actions Expected Outcomes Measuring Success - Year 1 5.1 a Joint working to deliver digital improvements that improve safety, effectiveness, efficiency and savings.
+Greater understanding of shared requirement and opportunities for shared: Customer (services that are provided to Boards) Corporate (services that are internally delivered) Increased sustainability with respect to costs, efficiency and energy savings Increased resilience Scope potential to exploit opportunities for shared approaches to infrastructure and capacity building, specifically: Shared Service - ICT First Line Support Shared Data Centres Voice Analytics Outline business case for how services could be shared and managed jointly 5.1b Joint working to deliver effective patient flow triage and assessment Improvement in patient experience and clinical outcomes Reduction in avoidable ED attendance and admissions Improvement in staff experience Implementation of a joint enhanced assessment process to allow streamlined referral from SAS to GP OOH and other partners.
 Capture baseline and the demonstrate/measurement of improved patient and staff experience through feedback.
 To have a greater understanding of high-intensity users and to reduce the number of Mental Health welfare public protection referrals.
-5.1c with SAS ar developme ng to develop shared approach nd NES to training and ent in respect of common roles, urity and leadership developme Increased skills/resilience/flexibility in our workforce Greater understanding of the opportunities for joint working and development of roles, and training and development opportunities.
+5.1c Joint working to develop shared approach with SAS and NES to training and development in respect of common roles, digital maturity and leadership development training and ect of common roles, Increased skills/resilience/flexibility in our workforce Greater understanding of the opportunities for joint working and development of roles, and training and development opportunities.
 Greater understanding of the opportunities for sharing of resources and expertise.
 Deliver opportunities for shadowing of front-line roles to improve cross-organisational working.
 Successfully map opportunities for joint professional development and develop a plan to deliver this.
 Open QI Fundamentals to a cohort of SAS staff.